Call for applications: Dyslexia and Inclusive Practice GTCS Professional Recognition programme

 - Participants are expected to carry out intersessional study, practitioner enquiry and collaboration with peer learners between each masterclass, as set out below

 - Participants’ own study: online Open University Dyslexia and inclusive practice Module 3.
-When doing the modules, learners are encouraged to use a Reflective Log as they work through the coursework; what they write in this Log forms is an important part of the learning process.
+When doing the modules, learners are encouraged to use a Reflective Log as they work through the coursework; what they write in this Log is an important part of the learning process.
 They are advised to revisit the Log regularly and use the information in it as evidence of their professional development, reflective practice and critical self-evaluation, all which contribute towards their GTC Scotland professional update

 - Practitioner enquiry, involving personal reflection as well as collaboration with colleagues and their school community; this is linked to Module 3, on the broad topic of dyslexia and inclusive practice, with individual areas of research to be agreed and explored as part of the programme discussions